josteist/Compadre/README.md

 ![figlastmod](https://github.com/josteist/Compadre/blob/master/extra/fig6.png)

-The basic plot function outputs the estimated rates. plotDrivers outputs plots of the drivers, one figure for each rate (here I only include for speciation).
+The basic plot function outputs the estimated rates. plotDrivers outputs plots of the drivers, one figure for each rate.
 ```
 plotDrivers(fc)
 ```